Business Intelligence: How Netflix, IKEA and Maybank Do It

 A master's degree in Data Science can significantly enhance your skill set and career prospects.

-The Master of Data Science programme offered by Sunway University Online equips you with expertise in data mining, big data management, and analytics – all crucial tools for a successful career in Business Intelligence.
+The Master in Data Science programme offered by Sunway University Online equips you with expertise in data mining, big data management, and analytics – all crucial tools for a successful career in Business Intelligence.

 Harness the Power of Data: Make Your Move Today